-C. Determination of Eligibility
+B. Determination of Eligibility:

 - 1. All patients identified as potential financial assistance recipients should be offered the opportunity to apply for financial assistance.
 If this evaluation is not conducted until after the patient leaves the facility, or in the case of outpatients or emergency patients, a Patient Financial Services representative will mail a financial assistance application to the patient for completion.
 In addition, whenever possible, patient billing and collection communications will inform patients of the availability of financial assistance with appropriate contact information.
 When no representative of the patient is available, the facility should take the required action to have a legal guardian/trustee appointed. - 2.
-Requests for financial assistance may be received from: - a.
-The patient or guarantor; - b.
-Church-sponsored programs; - c.
-Physicians or other caregivers; - d.
-Various intake department of the institutions; - e.
-Administration: - f.
-Other approved programs that provide for primary care of indigent patients. - 3.
-The patient should receive and complete a written Application for Financial Assistance (Attachment) and provide all supporting data required to verify eligibility. - 4.
-In the evaluation of an application for financial assistance, a patient's total resources will be taken into account which will include, but not be limited to, analysis of assets (identified as those convertible to cash and unnecessary for the patient's daily living expense), family income and medical expenses.
+Requests for financial assistance may be received from: - a. the patient or guarantor; - b.
+Church-sponsored programs; - c. physicians or other caregivers; - d. various intake department of the institutions; - e. administration; - f. other approved programs that provide for primary care of indigent patients. - 3.
+The patient should receive and complete a written application (Attachment II) and provide all supporting data required to verify eligibility.

+- 4. In the evaluation of an application for financial assistance, a patient's total resources will be taken into account which will include, but not be limited to, analysis of assets (identified as those convertible to cash and unnecessary for the patient's daily living expense), family income and medical expenses.
 A credit report may be generated for the patient as well as for the purpose of identifying additional expense, obligations, assets and income to assist in developing a full understanding of the patients' financial circumstances. - 5.
-If a patient qualifies as medically needy, then the application should be referred to the Assistant Director of Patient Financial Services for review and determination. - 6.
-Approval for financial assistance for amounts up to \$50,000 should be approved by the Associate Vice President of Patient Financial Services. - 7.
-Upon completion of the application and submission of appropriate documentation, the Patient Financial Services representative will complete the Financial Assistance Worksheet (see PFS Department for current form).
-The information shall be forwarded to the Assistant Director of Patient Financial Services or their designee for determination.
-Financial assistance approval will be made in accordance with the guidelines and documented on the worksheet (see PFS Department for current form).
+If a patient qualifies as medically needy, then the application should be referred to the Financial Assistance Committee for review and determination.